 Brave Writer: Proficiency as a Process

-Many popular writing programs are designed to help students view writing as a structured process.
+Many popular writing programs, such as IEW or the classically-inspired Writing & Rhetoric, are designed to help students view writing as a structured process.

 Such programs usually immediately provide a very particular, sequential framework that parents teach kids to use (brainstorming, outlining, drafting, editing, final draft) and fall back on when approaching any type of writing.

 While these frameworks can be highly effective for many homeschoolers, others find the approach fairly mechanical and argue that their rigid methodology, while organized, forces kids into writing a certain way and can extinguish the spark of creativity, so to speak.